VIT-EduLink/VIT_EduLink_Bot/README.md

 So the plan is :

+- Building an API from scratch that can store categorised links and PDFs.
-- A discord bot service that provides question papers and resources to engineering students.
+- A discord bot service that provides question papers and resources to engineering students, which is sourced from the aforementioned API.
 - A website that can provide the same, fetched from the same API which also holds a link to invite the bot.
+- Branding the whole project along with optimisation of the website UI/UX

 The data will primarily be sourced from VIT internal exams but other students and teachers can use them as reference materials as well.